-All members of school staff have a legal power to use reasonable force.
+All members of school staff have a legal power to use reasonable force and several members of staff are TeamTeach Trained.

 Control means either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of a classroom.